 IMPORTANT: THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.
 YOUR RIGHTS REGARDING YOUR MEDICAL INFORMATION:

 The Right to Confidential Communications: You may request that we communicate with you about medical matters in a certain format or at a specific location.
-You must request such a confidential communication or specific type or place of communication in writing submitted to us at the address on the reverse side.
+You must request such a confidential communication or specific type or place of communication in writing submitted to us at the address above.
 No reason for this request is necessary and we will honor all reasonable requests.

 PLEASE NOTE that we retain the right to alter, amend or change this Notice at any time.
 Any such revision may be effective on any information we obtain about you in the future or any information that we already have regarding you.
 A copy of our most current Notice will be on display in our offices.